dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 });
 ```

-Note, that many mongoose functions return a null object rather than an error — hence we have to check that.  `done` is the callback and has the form `done(error, value)` as is fairly common with some JS libraries.
+⚠️ Many mongoose functions return a null object rather than an error — hence we have to check that. `done` is the callback and has the form `done(error, value)` as is fairly common with some JS libraries.

 How does this all fit together?